simonfarah/tiktok-bot/README.md

 * You must install [chromedriver](https://chromedriver.chromium.org/downloads) in the tiktok-bot.py file directory
 * You must download selenium and colorama, here's how : open Terminal/Cmd and type the commands below then press the Enter key

-      python -m pip install selenium
+      python -m pip install selenium==3.141.0
       python -m pip install colorama

 ## If you are not on Windows
-If you are not using windows, open the tiktok-bot.py file using any text editor, go down to line 170 and follow the instruction
+If you are not using windows, open the tiktok-bot.py file using any text editor, go down to line 181 and follow the instruction

 ## How to use
 1. Make sure you installed all the requirements